Loading...

 , and immuta_functions

 ) within Snowflake to contain policy definitions and user entitlements.
-Immuta then creates a system role and gives that system account the following privileges:
+Immuta then creates a system role and gives that system account the privileges required to orchestrate policies in Snowflake and maintain state between Snowflake and Immuta.
+See the Snowflake privileges section for a list of privileges, the user they must be granted to, and an explanation of why they must be granted.

-Snowflake is a policy push integration with Immuta.
-When Immuta users create policies, they are then pushed into the Immuta database within Snowflake; there, the Immuta system account applies Snowflake row access policies and column masking policies directly onto Snowflake tables.
+When Immuta users create policies, they are then pushed into the Immuta database within Snowflake; there, the Immuta system account orchestrates Snowflake row access policies and column masking policies directly onto Snowflake tables.
 Changes in Immuta policies, user attributes, or data sources trigger webhooks that keep the Snowflake policies up-to-date.

 For a user to query Immuta-protected data, they must meet two qualifications: